 Where Write Smarter: Feel Better differs is that between writing blocks students engage in facilitated discussions with their peers about the challenges of the PhD experience including topics like dealing with rejections of manuscripts by journals, balancing career goals and family needs, having difficult conversations with supervisors and staying motivated.
 These sessions are designed to build social support networks, provide opportunities for students to discuss their problems and seek solutions alongside their peers, and provide a means of encouraging students to be proactive about managing their mental health.

-PhD students are twice as likely as other highly education groups to develop mental health difficulties, with 1 in 2 reporting experiencing symptoms of psychological distress during their candidature (Lavecque et al 2017).
+PhD students are twice as likely as other highly educated groups to develop mental health difficulties, with 1 in 2 reporting experiencing symptoms of psychological distress during their candidature (Lavecque et al 2017).
 While most universities provide counselling or support services for students, many PhD students delay seeking help until they are experiencing serious mental health problems or feel pressure to deal with issues alone.

 Write Smarter: Feel Better was developed by the Cooperative Research Centre (CRC) for Mental Health.
 Karra Harrington and Melanie Carew conceived of, and developed, the program and contributed to the uptake of the program by others.
 Edith Drajkopyl provided branding and marketing support and contributed to uptake of the program by others.
 Sabine Bird provided support and advice regarding inclusive design during the pilot phase.
 We wish to thank and acknowledge all PhD students involved in the CRC for Mental Health trial.